Dental Implant FAQs Philadelphia, PA

 What is the dental implant process like?

-During this time, you will either have a healing cap on the implant, or we may place temporary teeth for your comfort.
-Last is the attachment of the abutment and the dental restoration at our Philadelphia dentist office.
+During this time, you’ll either have a healing cap on the implant, or we may place temporary teeth for your comfort.
+Then we attach the abutment and the dental restoration at our Philadelphia dentist office.
 The process can take anywhere from 6 to 9 months.

 How do you care for dental implants?